Home Visit: Craft Sisters x Tina Frisk

 Craft Sisters:

-You have a lovely way of combining colors and materials.
+You have a wonderful way of combining colors and materials.
 When did you first discover Craft Sisters?

 Josefine Hedemann:

-I have worked with styling and interior design since 2017.
-When we moved to Nørrebro and renovated our apartment ten years ago, Craft Sisters had just opened the store.
-I have followed along ever since.
-Some of the first things I bought were pillows and rugs.
-Later, Beldi glass and Moroccan bowls joined the collection.
+I have been working with styling and interior design since 2017.
+When we moved to Nørrebro and renovated our apartment ten years ago, Craft Sisters had just opened their store.
+I have been following them ever since.
+Some of the first things I bought were cushions and rugs.
+Later, Beldi glasses and Moroccan bowls joined the collection.
 I have kept an eye on the store ever since.

 Craft Sisters: